saulpierotti/markdown_notebook/BPI.md

 	* If the charge is retained in the N-terminal fragment, the ion is termed a, b or c
 	* If the charge is retained in the C-terminal fragment, the ion is termed x, y or z
 	* Fragmentation of the peptide bond produces y or b fragments
+	* The nomenclature of the fragments derives from Ropestroff and Foleman
+* Fragmentation can be done by CID or ETD (electron transfer)
+	* CID produces mostly b and y ions because the collision energy is low and can fragment only the peptide bond
 * I can recover the mass of the residues by analyzing the mass difference between ions
+	* To do this I need the entire b or y series (!)
+	* The peptide mass is given by the b-OH (-17u) or by y+H+ (-1u)
 * Given a MS/MS spectrum, the sofware Peaks can give the protein sequence, with a confidence for each residue
+* Peaks gives the statistic ALC (average local confidence, the average likelyhood of an aa in the sequence) and a global statistic (TLC, the expected number of correct aa) for the peptide

 # Synthetic biology - Not for exam
 * In order to provide proprieties that are not available in nature we can use non-natural amino acids